5jt/dyalog-cookbook/manuscript/12 Scheduled Tasks.md

 A> # UAC, admin rights and all the rest
 A> With the UAC, users of the admin group have 2 tokens.
-The filtered token represents standard A> ## UAC, admin rights and all the rest
+The filtered token represents standard A>
-A>
 A> With the UAC, users of the admin group have 2 tokens.
 The filtered token represents standard user rights.
+A>
-This token is used by default, for example when you create a shell (console).
+A> This token is used by default, for example when you create a shell (console).
 Therefore you have just standard user rights by default even when using a user account with admin rights.
 However, when you have admin rights and you click an EXE and select "run as administrator", the full token is used which contains admin rights.
 A>
 A> Notes:
 A>